 "Eligible Employee" means any individual providing services to the Company or a Designated Corporation or Designated Affiliate in an employee-employer relationship, in each case regardless of any subsequent reclassification by the Company or by any Designated Corporation or Designated Affiliate, any governmental agency, or any court, and subject to the qualifications set forth in this definition section.
-For purposes of the Non-423 Plan and subject to the Plan Administrator's sole discretion, this may include individuals who are employed or engaged by a third party agency but provide services to the Company or a Designated Corporation or Designated Affiliate, at the direction of the Company or a Designated Corporation or Designated Affiliate.
+For purposes of the Non-423 Plan and subject to the Plan Administrator's sole discretion, this may include individuals who are employed or engaged by a third party agency but provide services to the Company or a Designated Corporation or Designated Affiliate.